 What do dental bridges do?

 They replace missing teeth.
-They consist of one or more porcelain teeth, with an arrangement to hold them in place.
-They can be anchored three different ways, which is what differentiates the three different types of bridges.
+Dental bridges consist of one or more porcelain teeth, with an arrangement to hold them in place.
+They can be anchored three different ways, which is what differentiates the types of bridges.

 What are the three types of dental bridges?